Qasim-Soomro/OpenHack-25/README.md

 ## 🎯 About OpenHack'25

-Welcome to **OpenHack'25** - an exciting hackathon that brings together developers, designers, and innovators to create amazing open-source projects!
-Whether you're a seasoned developer or making your first contribution to open source, this event is designed for everyone.
+Welcome to **OpenHack'25** - an exciting hackathon focused on building open-source solutions for real-world challenges!
+Whether you're a seasoned developer or making your first contribution to open source, join us to create impactful projects in Education, Agriculture, Energy & Climate Change, or Health Care.

 🗓️ **Event Date:** October 14, 2025
 👥 **Team Size:** 2-3 members
+� **Categories:** Education, Agriculture, Energy & Climate Change, Health Care
-🌟 **Focus:** Open source collaboration and innovation
+�🌟 **Focus:** Open source solutions for real-world problems

 ## 📋 Table of Contents